Sjord/Sjord.github.io/_posts/2016-01-30-circumventing-authentication-of-a-webshell.md

     5ababd603b22780302dd8d83498e5172 -

 Then, set a cookie with key `5ababd603b22780302dd8d83498e5172 ` and value `64a113a4ccc22cffb9d2f75b8c19e333`, the contents of `$auth_pass`.
 I used the Chrome plugin [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg) for this.
 Now, you are logged in in the webshell without knowing the password.

+## Update

+I also cracked the password in the meantime.
+The password for the hash `64a113a4ccc22cffb9d2f75b8c19e333` is `cmonqwe123#@!`.